Slytherin-Blue-Ocean/GymX5000/README.md

 1. Download depencies with npm install
    > `npm install`

+2. Create `.env` file using `example.env` as an example.

-2. Run webpack in development with:
+3. Run webpack in development with:

    > `npm run client-dev`

-3. Run server with:
+4. Run server with:

    > `npm run server-start`